eguzmanleano30/Business_Analysis/Linear_Regression.md

 On the other hand, examining the independence assumption revealed consistent outcomes across predictors.
 Each predictor, including log value price, log price, log number of reviews, and rating, exhibited random cloud patterns in the residuals versus order plots.
 This randomness suggests no systematic relationship between residuals and the order of observations.
 Therefore, it’s indicated no violation of the independence assumption for any of the predictors.

+**Results of diagnostics of linearity and independence assumptions**
 |   | Linearity assumption  |   |   | Independence assumption  |   |   |
 | --------------------- | --------------------- | -------------------------- | ---------------- | ------------------ | ------------ | --------------- |
 |  **<br>Predictor**        | **Residual vs predictor** | **Residual vs. fitted values** | **Conclusion**       | **Residual vs. order** | **Conclusion**   | **Output and code** |